 I along with my office colleague planned the visit to Hesaraghatta grasslands, the last vast grassland left in around Bangalore.
 Hesaraghatta grasslands are roughly around 50 Km from Bangalore city which translates to 1.5- 2 hr.
 Ride considering which route you take and at what time you leave the city.
 We took Yashwantpur road to exit the city.
 Once you exit the city limits, the roads become narrower but a welcome sign of less crowded and congested place like that of Bangalore.

 We recommend following google maps or checking from local the exact route to the grassland.
 Now, on entering the grassland, we saw a big board of “No Entry” by local police.
-The “No Entry” is for not taking your vehicle inside the vast grassland, plastic, alcohols.
-This is done to prevent further damage to the last standing grassland by so called humans.
+The “No Entry” is for not taking your vehicle inside the vast grassland, plastic, alcohol.
+This is done to prevent further damage to the last standing grassland by so-called humans.

 We parked our bikes outside the grassland and entered through the gate.
 The weather was pleasant and cool with early morning dew on the grass.
 For all of us, the grassland gave a much-needed welcome from the concrete jungles of Bangalore; the air was cold, fresh and soothing.
 The photography session was on, as we keep walking to the end of grassland.